mosesoak/react-native-conductor/README.md

 ## Other Animation Libs

 This module doesn't intend to replace other solutions (e.g. JSX-based libs), and can be used in tandem with those efficiently since everyone uses `Animated`.
-Use JSX for fades and other basics; use Conductor when there's `Animated` code and separating that out will improve readability.
+Use JSX for fades and drifts; use Conductor when you turn to `Animated` for the more complex cases.

 ## Thanks